commandiron/SpinWheelCompose/README.md

 # SpinwheelCompose
-Spinwheel in Android using Jetpack Compose.
+SpinWheel in Android using Jetpack Compose.

 ## How it looks
 <img src="art/spinwheel_gif.gif" width="250" height="530">